The Opportunity for HOA Boards

 ISA Certified Arborist #WE-9985AInternational Society of Arboriculture — tree assessment, risk, and health

-TRAQ — Tree Risk Assessment QualificationISA-standardized risk methodology; findings are defensible in board proceedings.
+TRAQ — Tree Risk Assessment QualificationISA-standardized risk methodology; findings can support board decision-making.

-QWEL — Qualified Water Efficient LandscaperIrrigation and water-efficiency compliance documentation authority
+QWEL — Qualified Water Efficient LandscaperIrrigation and water-efficiency assessment support

 Common Questions